open/close all folders

 - In 'Kiki's Pizza Delivery Service': After dealing with Kiki's issues, she and Steven end the dream on a beach like in the ending of End of Evangelion... except with the petrified Mass Production Evas replaced with pizza slices.◊

 - The Wakfu episode "Kriss la Krass" introduces a character named "Evangelion", who is actually the temporarily gender-bent Eva.

 - In the episode of Gravity Falls, Dipper and Mabel vs. The Future, the sky rips open in a cross shape, just like the Angels' explosions, after Bill Cipher opens the rift to the nightmare world.

 - In Regular Show, the episode Brilliant Century Duck Crisis Special references various mecha anime; the title is a reference to Evangelion, and its special opening is based off Evangelion's iconic opening, with much of the imagery being emulated - even the song that plays during it sounds similar to A Cruel Angel's Thesis.

-- Mitsato has a brief cameo in the South Park episode "Titties and Dragons"
+- Misato and Gendo have a brief cameo in the South Park episode "Titties and Dragons".